Dynamic Torque Distribution (DDV) in Electric VehiclesCopyright: IEM

-In the automobile industry the driving safety is always one of the most important subjects.
-It is in particular perilous during cornering or emergency steering if the vehicle under- or oversteers.
-The ESP technology developed by BOSCH in 1990s helps the vehicle in such a critical case keep in the desired trajectory.
+In the automotive industry the driving safety is always one of the most important subjects.
+It is in particular perilous, during cornering or emergency steering, if the vehicle under- or oversteers.
+The ESP technology developed by Bosch in 1990s helps the vehicle in such a critical case keep the desired trajectory.
 However, the drive dynamic is impacted due to braking.
-In contrast the DDV achieves the same functionality by applying an additional drive force on the tire instead of brake.
-To implement the DDV application in conventional vehicles a special differential device is necessary.
-By contrast this device can be replaced in electric vehicles by using two mechanically decoupled electric motors.
-According to the driver requirements and the current kinematic state of vehicle the appropriate drive torques can be regulated flexibly by separate control of both motors.
+In contrast the DDV achieves the same functionality by applying an additional drive force on the tires instead of brake.
+To implement the DDV in conventional vehicles a special differential device is necessary.
+By contrast, this device can be replaced in electric vehicles by using two mechanically decoupled electric motors.
+According to the driver requirements and the current kinematic state of the vehicle, the appropriate drive torques can be regulated flexibly by separate control of both motors.